andrewcgaitskell/awesome-compose/jupyterhub/notes.md

-hello

 # Introduction

-This shows how to create a flask app behind nginx using podman
+This shows how to create a jupyterhub using podman

 # test with nginx & flask app